-In the equilibrium simulation for the Holocene (AOVC-8K, see Table 1) the atmospheric CO_2 concentration is fixed to 260 ppmv.
-For atmospheric $\delta^{13}C$ we use a value $-6.4^{\circ}/{\circ\circ}$ (following spline estimate for the Taylor Dome data at 8 kyr BP, see Figure 2 in [Indermühle et al., 1999]).
+[24] In the equilibrium simulation for the Holocene (AOVC-8K, see Table 1) the atmospheric CO2 concentration is fixed to 260 ppmv.
+For atmospheric $\delta^{13}C$ we use a value years of the coupled atmosphere, ocean, vegetation and biogeochemistry modules until equilibrium is approached.
+3.1.1.
+Changes in Climate

+-6.4% (following spline estimate for the Taylor Dome data at 8 kyr B.P., see the work of Indermühle et al. [1999, Figure 2]).
 Orbital forcing is prescribed following Berger [1996].
 Sea level and inland ice distribution are the same as in (AOVC-0K).
-With these boundary conditions and initial conditions taken from (AOVC-0K), we simulate 10,000 years of the coupled atmosphere, ocean, vegetation and biogeochemistry modules until equilibrium is approached.
+With these boundary conditions and initial conditions taken from (AOVC-0K), we simulate 10,000